BessHung/Income_prediction/README.md

 ## Dashboard

-### Interactive elements
+#### Interactive elements

-Our webpage will include input boxes for users to provide the necessary information for our model to run a prediction.
-The inputs are the features listed above.
+The webpage includes input boxes for users to provide the necessary information for our model to run a prediction as well as additional tabs which provides the user insight into:

-Our webpage will also contain additional tabs which will provide the user insight into:
+- The methodology into which machine learning models were tested, which model was selected to make predictions, and the rationale behind our selection.

-1. Our methodology into which machine learning models were tested, which model was selected to make predictions, and the rationale behind our selection.
+- Additional data insights into the relationship between the features and model predictions.

-2. Additional data insights into the relationship between the features and model predictions.
+#### Tools/technologies for the creating the dashboard

-### Tools/technologies for the creating the dashboard
+Programming Languages: Javascript, Python, HTML

-Programming: (Javascript, Python, HTML):
+Tools: Flask, Tableau

-* Running python script to grab inputs from web entry running ML model (logistic regression) to predict income level based on input, with output showing whether user is likely to have income above or below $50K per year.
+- Running python script to grab inputs from web entry running ML model (logistic regression) to predict income level based on input, with output showing whether user is likely to have income above or below $50K per year.
 Additional pages with deeper analysis and background, as described in interactive elements.

-* Tableau public: Summarizing trends in data set among features used
+- Tableau public: Summarizing trends in dataset among features used.